- Active Time: 1 hour

 I was worried that we would have to find another solution for our pot lids, since we were only able to fit three racks.
 But, as you can see in the picture below, the lids fit perfectly on the top of the racks.
 So, now each rack holds its pots with their matching lids!

 This was definitely one of my favorite kitchen projects because of how easy it was and how big of a difference it’s made in our every day lives.
-I hope this inspires you to try new storage solutions in your kitchen!
+I hope this guide inspires you to try new storage solutions in your small kitchen!